DecCatBurner/QuizBowlGame/README.md

 Finally, go to bin, Debug, net 7.0, and open the application (QuizBowlTextGame).

 Alternatively, some releases will have a release folder (zip) that you will simply download, extract, and run the application.

+Now, once one opens the application they will need to give permission to the application.
+Click 'More Info' and then allow the application to run anyways.